KarimHassanieh/simple_2D_fluid_wave_simulation/README.md

-# Simple 2D fluid Wave Simulation
+# Simple 2D Wave Simulation
+The program simulates two waves given a simple boundary condition at the extremeties of the x-axis.
 ![](wave.gif)